 The professional skills developed through engagement with this learning activity include empathic communication (including listening); a non-judgmental approach to discussing unique points of view; ethical considerations of the individual; and systemic and critical analysis of the complex relationships between people, their families and their environmental supports, and society’s approach to health, illness and well-being.

-- The impact of illness on a person’s sense of self and his or her relationship with family and friends, the environment, activities and future goals and aspirations
+- The impact of illness on one’s sense of self, one’s relationship with family and friends, the environment, activities and future goals and aspirations

-- The influence doctors have on the way patients view themselves and their condition
+- The influence doctors and other perceived figures of authority have on the way people view themselves and their identities

-- How beliefs and assumptions of healthcare providers and society affect an individual’s medical condition, including gender, age, race/ethnicity, national origin, language spoken, appearance and other social statuses
+- How beliefs and assumptions of healthcare providers and society affect a person’s identity, including gender, age, race/ethnicity, national origin, language spoken, appearance and other social statuses

-- How to incorporate patients’ previous experiences into a medical practice that can be characterized as family-centered and values dignity, respect, information sharing, participation and collaboration
+- How to incorporate people’s previous experiences into a medical practice that can be characterized as family-centered and values dignity, respect, information sharing, participation and collaboration

 - Respect for the volunteer family’s values and rights to privacy